 My Blog, Recovery

-Good Pain or Bad Pain ?
+We Need to Distinguish between Good Pain and Bad Pain

 Pain is a complex sensation; it’s our body’s way of signaling that something is wrong.
 There’s a difference between good pain and bad pain.
 “Good pain” might refer to the discomfort you feel during exercise or physical therapy that indicates you’re pushing your limits in a healthy way.
 It can lead to growth, strength, or healing.
 On the other hand, “bad pain” often signals injury or harm and requires attention or intervention to prevent further damage.
 It’s crucial to differentiate between the two to take care of yourself properly.